Coffee Shop Profit Margins: What to Expect and How to Improve Them

 Poor35%+Under 10

-Your product mix dramatically affects overall margin:
+Product mix dramatically affects overall margin:

-ScenarioBeverage %Food %Blended Margin
+ScenarioBeverage %Food %Blended margin

 Coffee-focused85%15%72%